urbit/docs/docs/using/messaging.md

 ## Manual

-`:talk`'s design is similar in spirit to [nntp](https://en.wikipedia.org/wiki/Network_News_Transfer_Protocol), the underlying protocol for Usenet.
+Talk's design is similar in spirit to [nntp](https://en.wikipedia.org/wiki/Network_News_Transfer_Protocol), the underlying protocol for Usenet.

-Our design is pretty simple: `:talk` messages are called ‘posts’.
+Our design is pretty simple: Talk messages are called ‘posts’.
 Posts go to ‘stations’.
 Any urbit can host or subscribe to any number of stations.